dirtystylus/eleventy-test/posts/shogun-visual-style/index.md

 >
 > “Black and white is a good way to keep the budget down but adds nothing,” said one viewer.

 I know this is all probably tied into generating clicks and engagement.
-And there’s nothing else to the article—it’s just quotes with no citation: “some people are saying…”.
+And there’s nothing else to the article—it’s just quotes with no citation: “some people are saying…”. *Ripley* was shot by [Robert Elswit](https://www.themoviedb.org/person/2950-robert-elswit), who was the cinematographer on…go ahead, look up his filmography, he probably shot one of your favorite filmes.
+If he’s shooting in black and white, you know he’s not mailing it in.

 Both of these articles could have gone a completely different route.
 I was reminded of how the press around *The Batman* was filled with examples like this article on IndieWire: [“Seeing Into the Darkness: ‘The Batman’ Cinematography Is Subtle, Masterful Work by Oscar Nominee Greig Fraser”](https://www.indiewire.com/features/general/the-batman-cinematography-greig-fraser-matt-reeves-interview-1234704530/).
 Or this one from No Film School: [“Why Does 'The Batman' Look So Gorgeous?
 (And How You Can Copy The Look)”](https://nofilmschool.com/why-does-batman-look-so-gorgeous-and-how-you-can-copy).
 Both dive into the aesthetic intent and technical details in a similar fashion to The Ringer’s *Shōgun* piece, except they are starting from a position of curiosity—*here’s a film that looks unique, why is that?*.